Find Affordable College Courses

 Best Ohio Schools for Affordable Quality for a Bachelor's in Animal Science

-Our 2023 rankings named Ohio State University - Main Campus the best value school in Ohio for animal science students working on their bachelor’s degree.
-Ohio State is a fairly large public school located in the large city of Columbus.
+Our analysis found Ohio State University - Main Campus to be the best value school for animal science students who want to pursue a bachelor’s degree in Ohio.
+Ohio State is a very large public school located in the large city of Columbus.

 Ohio State undergraduate students pay an average of $11,936 in in-state tuition and fees each year.
 On average, animal science graduates from Ohio State take out $22,891 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $265.